slowjams/Pro-ASP.NET-Core/z14-Using Dependency Injection.md

       CallSiteFactory = new CallSiteFactory(serviceDescriptors);
       CallSiteFactory.Add(typeof(IServiceProvider), new ServiceProviderCallSite());   // <-----------------this is why we can inject IServiceProvider into our services

-      // I think this is related to the ServiceProviderServiceExtensions.CreateScope method CallSiteFactory.Add(typeof(IServiceScopeFactory), new ServiceScopeFactoryCallSite());
+      // this is related to the ServiceProviderServiceExtensions.CreateScope method CallSiteFactory.Add(typeof(IServiceScopeFactory), new ConstantCallSite(typeof(IServiceScopeFactory), Root));

       RealizedServices = new ConcurrentDictionary<Type, Func<ServiceProviderEngineScope, object>>();
    }